When is the right time to hire?

 So, when is the right time?

-Take a business who has successfully taken on a new order with the idea to hit a tight deadline (well done if this does happen).
+Take a business that has successfully taken on a new order with the idea to hit a tight deadline (well done if this does happen).
 But if you were to hire someone, what part would they play in this?
-If youre thinking that they can help where needed - design, packing, delivery for example - what job role does this fill?
-Its likely that it doesnt any particular role as the scope of the job is too broad.
+If you're thinking that they can help where needed - design, packing, delivery, for example - what job role does this fill?
+It's likely that it doesn't have any particular role, as the scope of the job is too broad.

 You hire quickly and ineffectively